Student Conduct Process

 Board Members Not Readily Available

 Board hearings are scheduled based on student and faculty availability which may be limited at times including but not limited to exam periods, summer sessions, or when classes are not in session.
-If an insufficient number of Board members are available, the academic directors may appoint board members from among the students, faculty, and administrative staff of the College.
+If an insufficient number of Board members are available, the Director of Academic and Student Affairs may appoint board members from among the students, faculty, and administrative staff of the College.
 Additionally, the hearing board chair or designee may determine that a hearing can proceed if one member is absent.

 Penalties